Christianity: Beliefs

-While Christians worldwide share basic convictions, there are also differences of interpretations and opinions of the Bible and sacred traditions on which Christianity is based.
+While Christians worldwide share basic convictions, there are differences of interpretations and opinions of the Bible and sacred traditions on which Christianity is based.
+Christianity encompasses various movements of Christian theology, the main ones being conservative fundamentalist or moderate, liberal and progressive.

 Creeds

 Concise doctrinal statements or confessions of religious beliefs are known as creeds.
 They began as baptismal formulae and were later expanded during the Christological controversies of the 4th and 5th centuries to become statements of faith.
 "Jesus is Lord" is the earliest creed of Christianity and continues to be used, as with the World Council of Churches.

 The Apostles' Creed is the most widely accepted statement of the articles of Christian faith.
 It is used by a number of Christian denominations for both liturgical and catechetical purposes, most visibly by liturgical churches of Western Christian tradition, including the Latin Church of the Catholic Church, Lutheranism, Anglicanism, and Western Rite Orthodoxy.
 It is also used by Presbyterians, Methodists, and Congregationalists.

 This particular creed was developed between the 2nd and 9th centuries.
 Its central doctrines are those of the Trinity and God the Creator.
 Each of the doctrines found in this creed can be traced to statements current in the apostolic period.
 The creed was apparently used as a summary of Christian doctrine for baptismal candidates in the churches of Rome.
 Its points include: